Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

 for all vector fields $X$ and one-forms $\mu$ on $M$.
 Here, $\nabla^{LC}$ is the Levi-Civita connection on the cotangent space $T^{\ast}M$ of $M$. \end{enumerate} \begin{definition} Let $E$ be a Spin$^c$ spinor bundle over $M$ with Clifford multiplication $\sigma$ and a $Spin^c$ connection $\nabla$.
 The Dirac operator $D:\Gamma(M, E) \rightarrow \Gamma(M, E)$ is the following composition

 where $(e_j)_{j \in \{1,2\}}$ is an orthonormal basis on $TM$ and $(e^j)_{j\leq 2}$ is the corresponding dual basis on $T^{\ast}M$. \end{definition} Note that the definition is independent of a particular choice of $(e_j)_{j\leq 2}$, so $D$ is well defined globally.
-The Dirac operator is a first order operator which is elliptic, formally self adjoint and whose principal symbol is the Clifford multiplication.
-Furthermore it can be extended as a bounded linear map to the \demph{maximal domain} of $D$
+We remark, that one can use a Spin$^c$ connection on a Spin$^c$ bundle to form a Dirac operator with magnetic field (see further Sec.~\ref{ssec:mag_field}).
+The Dirac operator is a first order operator which is elliptic, symmetric and whose principal symbol is the Clifford multiplication.
+Furthermore it can be extended as a closed linear map to the \demph{maximal domain} of $D$

 To introduce the Atiyah--Patodi--Singer (APS) boundary condition we are following the formalism for elliptic boundary conditions used in~\cite{BB, BB12}.
 We, however, diverted with the convention for the Clifford multiplication which in the cited papers is considered to be anti-hermitian and satisfies the Clifford relations~\eqref{eq:clifford_rel} with an extra minus sign on the right-hand side. \begin{notation} Let $\nu^{\sharp}$ be the normalized inner normal vector field on $\p M$.
 We will denote by $\nu \in T ^{\ast}M$ the local co-vector field on the boundary $\p M$ dual to $\nu^{\sharp}$.
 The local space of co-vectors tangent to the boundary is defined by